 Sea Lions, Waipapa Point, South Island, New Zealand

 Whilst Geoff and I were at Waipapa Point we could see that just a few years after the total loss of the barque William Ackers on 11 December 1876 there was the tragic loss of the S.S.
 Tararua on 21 April 1881 there was an even more tragic wreck on the very same shoal with the loss of 131 lives, it was considered to be New Zealand’s worst civilian shipwreck.
-Whilst we were at Fortrose Cemetery we noted that there was a section of the cemetery where some of the first victims of the disaster were buried.
+At Fortrose Cemetery we noted that there was a section of the cemetery where some of the first victims of the disaster were buried.
 It quickly became clear to the rescuers that there was not enough room in the cemetery and so a section of land nearby to the disaster area was set aside as a mass burial area.

 The Tararua Acre Cemetery, Waipapa Point, South Island, New Zealand